 - 1. The above financial information, including forecast information, was prepared based on current Canadian Generally Accepted Accounting Principles (GAAP). - 2.
-The loan management fee covers costs for placing, documenting and administering the public sector loans. - 3.
-Fund administration fees for the BCIIF and BCRCF cover portfolio administration, monitoring professional fees and capital call management. - 4.
-BCRCF Marketing fees are used to expose BCRCF venture capital fund managers to investment opportunities from British Columbia in the targeted sectors. - 5.
+The Corporate and Project Finance Fee covers costs for placing, documenting and administering public sector loans. - 3.
+Fund administration fees for the BCIIF and BCRCF cover portfolio administration, investment monitoring, professional fees, and capital call management. - 4.
+BCRCF Marketing Fees are used to expose BCRCF venture capital fund managers to investment opportunities from British Columbia in the targeted sectors. - 5.
 The BCIIF receives monthly allocations from the federal government.
 The debt is supported by a Provincial guarantee.
 For details, see the "Organizational Overview" on page 1.